 Filandia is a picturesque town in the Quindío department of the coffee growing region of Colombia.
 It has many refurbished and colorful homes, especially around it’s main plaza.
-It boldly refers to itself as “the most beautiful town in Quindío”, much to the chagrin of nearby Salento.
+It boldly refers to itself as “the most beautiful town in Quindío”, much to the chagrin of its rival town, nearby Salento.
 Filandia is part of the UNESCO World Heritage listed Coffee Cultural Landscape of Colombia.

 The main plaza is full of different types of trees.
 There are benches to sit and people watch.